Sandy10000/orbitcontrolsworker/README.md

 # orbitcontrolsworker
 Three.js orbitControls split for main thread and worker thread for use in off-screen canvases

+I haven't tested any touch controls because I'm not personally interested in them at the moment.

 Corresponds to commit number 2563342.

 It is assumed that the directory structure is as follows: